 Once the berries have frozen, remove them from the freezer and store them in freezer bags.
-Label each bag with the number of cups of blueberries included and return to the freezer for future use in recipes.
+Label each bag with the number of cups of blueberries included and return them to the freezer for future use in recipes.

 When you remove the blueberries from the freezer to use in recipes, rinse berries thoroughly before use.